Relocating and Undertaking Work to Homes in the Island

 In addition, there are also customary Jersey laws which govern where and how buildings can be built.
 Such matters include how close to a boundary, any windows may be positioned and what can and cannot be done with a jointly owned boundary wall.

-In summary, anyone looking to re-locate to the Island and carry out significant work to a property will need to check what restrictions apply to the property, both in contract and under customary law and also check out the Planning law exemptions to see if any of the proposed work can fall under those exemptions.
+In summary, anyone looking to relocate to the Island and undertake work to a home will need to check what restrictions apply to the property, both in contract and under customary law and also check out the Planning law exemptions to see if any of the proposed work can fall under those exemptions.
+If you would like more information, please contact our Residential Property team.